itsmeichigo/ICGTransitionAnimation/README.md

 ### Advanced usage

-By default, there are serveral available animation controllers provided in the library for basic transition customization.
+By default, there are several available animation controllers provided in the library for basic transition customization.
 You are however encouraged to create your own, creative transition style by subclassing `ICGBaseAnimation`.
 The idea is pretty simple - you just need to override the mandatory method `animateTransition: fromView: toView:`.
-If you wish to add interactive transition too, be sure to override `setInteractionEnabledForOperation:`.
+If you wish to add interactive transition too, be sure to override `setInteractionEnabled`.

 For sample code, check out the implementation of `ICGSlideAnimation` provided in the library, which supports both custom animation and interaction transition.

 ## Requirements

 ICGTransitionAnimation requires Xcode 5 as it uses UIKit Dynamics and motion effects.
-The library can be added to projects targetting iOS 6 as an enhancement to the app when running in iOS 7.
+The library can be added to projects targeting iOS 6 as an enhancement to the app when running in iOS 7.
 This means the library will not cause crash in iOS 6 but only supports desirable functions if deployed in iOS 7.

 ### ARC